AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-50/acsd-58141-phpsessid-regenerates-on-post-requests-for-logged-in-customers-with-l2-redis-cache-enabled.md

 role: Admin, Developer
 ---

-# ACSD-58141: PHPSESSID regenerates on POST requests for logged-in customers if L2 Redis cache is enabled
+# ACSD-58141: PHPSESSID regenerates on POST requestsfor logged-in customers if L2 Redis cache is enabled

 The ACSD-58141 patch fixes the issue where PHPSESSID regenerates on POST requests for logged-in customers if L2 Redis cache enabled and the customer is updated from [!UICONTROL Admin].
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.50 is installed.
 The patch ID is ACSD-58141.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.